-If the evaluation requires that additional sampling and/or testing be performed, the Government and contractor must mutually agree on witnessing procedures and the use of a third party laboratory to conduct the sampling and/or testing.
-The third party laboratory must be accredited by AASHTO for the procedures to be used, except in the case where AASHTO accreditation for the procedure is not offered.
+If the evaluation requires that additional sampling and/or testing be performed, the Government and contractor must mutually agree on witnessing procedures and the use of a third-party laboratory to conduct the sampling and/or testing.
+The third-party laboratory must be accredited by AASHTO for the procedures to be used, except in the case where AASHTO accreditation for the procedure is not offered.
 The laboratory must not have been used by the contractor or Government in producing the test results in dispute or used as a basis to establish just cause that Government testing does not accurately reflect the property of the material or work.

-The Project Engineer should notify the Construction Operations Engineer, the Division Materials Quality Assurance Engineer and the Division Materials Engineer immediately if a contractor submits a request for additional sampling and/or testing.
+The Project Engineer should notify the Construction Operations Engineer and the Division Materials Engineer immediately if a contractor submits a request for additional sampling and/or testing.
 Upon receipt of the proposed resolution protocol, it will be evaluated for merit, accepted if appropriate, modified if necessary, or rejected.
 At that time, the Project Engineer will be given guidance on how to proceed with the resolution process proposed.

 The approved resolution protocol test results will be used to validate disputed testing.
 Validation will be determined by the Government in accordance with procedures established in the approved resolution protocol.
 If the Government test results are validated as acceptable, the contractor will be responsible for all costs derived from the additional sampling, testing, and evaluation.
 If the Government test results are not validated as acceptable, the Government will be responsible for all costs derived from the additional sampling, testing, and evaluation.
+If the Government test results are not validated as acceptable, the Government will be responsible for all costs derived from the additional sampling, testing, and evaluation.
 If the validity of the Government test results cannot be determined, the contractor and Government will equally share all costs associated with the additional sampling, testing, and evaluation.

-1.4 ACCEPTANCE OF WORK AND VALUE DETERMINATION
+1.5 ACCEPTANCE OF WORK AND VALUE DETERMINATION